TommyScribble/feedback-popup/README.md

 ### Testing

-Jest is used to test all functionality.
+Vitest is used to test all functionality.
 To run all the tests run
 ```shell
     pnpm run test
 ```